YottaDB/YDBDoc/ProgGuide/utility.rst

 **Utility Labels**

-INT: Converts non-interactively %TS, or if %TS is not defined the current time to [h]h:mm AM/PM format.
+INT: Converts non-interactively %TS or if %TS is not defined, the current time to [h]h:mm AM/PM format.

 **Input Variables**